ajay329/BONSAI-CLONE/README.md

 As part of our construct week for group project in Unit 5 at Masai School, we were given to build the clone of the hellobonsai website.</h3>

 <br />
+In the project directory, you can run:
+### `npm  install`
+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

 <h2 align="center">🖥️ Tech Stack</h2>